Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Evaluation

 \section{Evaluation}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\paragraph{Datasets.} Following existing works~\cite{zugner2018adversarial}, we use three benchmark citation graphs (i.e., Cora, Citeseer, and Pubmed)~\cite{sen2008collective} to evaluate our attack.
+{\bf Datasets.} Following \cite{zugner2018adversarial,xu2019topology,geisler2021robustness}, we use three benchmark graphs (i.e., Cora, Citeseer, and Pubmed)~\cite{sen2008collective} to evaluate our attack.
 In these graphs, each node represents a documents and each edge indicates a citation between two documents.
-Each document treats the bag-of-words feature as the node feature vector, and has a label as well.
-Table~\ref{dataset_stat} shows basic statistics of these citation graphs.
+Each document treats the bag-of-words feature as the node feature vector, and has a label.
+Table~\ref{dataset_stat} in the full version shows basic statistics of these graphs.

-\paragraph{Training nodes and target nodes.} We use the training nodes to train GNN models and use the target nodes to evaluate attacks against the trained GNN models.
-Specifically, we randomly sample 20 nodes from each class as the training nodes; and we randomly sample 100 nodes that are correctly classified by each GNN model as the target nodes.
+{\bf Training nodes and target nodes.} We use the public training nodes to train GNN models, and target nodes to evaluate attacks against the trained GNN models.
+For the target nodes, we employ a random sampling technique to select 100 nodes that are correctly classified by each GNN model as the target nodes.
 Similar to Nettack~\cite{zugner2018adversarial}, for each target node, we choose the predicted label by the GNN model with a second largest probability as the target label.

-\paragraph{Compared attacks.} We compare our influence-based attack with the state-of-the-art Nettack~\cite{zugner2018adversarial} for attacking two particular GNNs: GCN and SGC.
-Note that Nettack is only applicable to attack two-layer GCN/SGC.
+{\bf Compared attacks.} We compare our influence-based attack with the state-of-the-art Nettack~\cite{zugner2018adversarial} for attacking two particular GNNs: GCN and SGC.
+Note that Nettack is mathematically designed to only attack two-layer GNNs and cannot directly attack multi-layer GNNs.
+To attack multi-layer GNNs, Nettack needs to be performed via an indirect way: It first attacks a surrogate two-layer GNN to generate the attack edges, and then transfers these attack edges to attack the target multi-layer GNNs.
 When computing the label influence, our attack needs to know the labels of unlabeled nodes in the graph.
 When our attack knows the the true labels, we denote it as \textbf{Ours-KL}.
-When the true labels are unknown, our attack first queries the learnt GCN/SGC model to estimate labels for unlabeled nodes and then uses the estimated labels as the true labels.
+When the true labels are unknown, our attack first queries the learnt GNN model to estimate labels for unlabeled nodes and then uses the estimated labels as the true labels.
 We denote this variant as \textbf{Ours-UL}.
 As a comparison, we also test our attack that is implemented based on exact label influence calculation, and denote the corresponding two methods with known and unknowns labels as \textbf{Ours (exact)-KL} and \textbf{Ours (exact)-UL}, respectively.